 Stockinette stitch creates the most common knit fabric.
 You'll find it on sweaters, hats, scarves, and any other type of handmade or machine-knit store-bought garments.
 The "front" (or "right") side of the fabric looks like a series of V's, while the "back" (or "wrong") side looks like a bunch of bumpy ridges.

 An alternative is reverse stockinette stitch, where the first row is purled and the second is knitted.
 When working in this way, the purl side is meant to be the front, creating a bumpy fabric.

 Stockinette Knitting Patterns

-Stockinette is the most popular knitting stitch out there and it is used in a multitude of patterns.
-Give it a try with a simple project, such as a basic hat pattern or these baby socks.
+Stockinette is the most popular knitting stitch and it is used in a multitude of patterns.
+Give it a try with a simple project, such as a basic hat pattern or baby socks.
 Alternatively, you can simply cast on a dozen or so stitches and work the stockinette stitch until you create a scarf.
-By the end of any of these quick projects, you'll have the stitch pattern down!
+By the end of any of these quick projects, you'll have the stitch pattern down.